embEDUx/documentation/src/index.md

 While we were able build, deploy to and run systems on these platforms, this project is not meant to provide the builds them self.
-Instead, you will find instructions how to setup or use an existing instance of the build system in order to produce you own customized builds.
+Instead, you will find instructions how to setup or use an existing instance of the build system in order to produce your own customized builds.

 ## Building Customized Linux Distributions
 The embEDUx build system been designed to build customized Linux distributions.